russjm/ml-serve/README.md

 Predictions are cached in Redis, keyed by a hash of the input text with a 1 hour TTL.
 A hit skips the model and returns in a few milliseconds; if Redis is down the server logs a warning and serves every request from the model.

 At 90% repeated inputs, throughput was 1980 req/s, 6.3x the all-miss case.
 Details in `benchmarks/phase2_cache.md`.

+## Observability

+The server exposes Prometheus metrics at `/metrics`: request count and end-to-end latency (both split by cache hit or miss), batch size, batcher queue depth, inference time, and Redis errors.

+Prometheus scrapes every 5 seconds.
+Grafana loads its datasource and dashboard from `observability/grafana/`, so the dashboard is checked in rather than set up by hand.

 ## Model